mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/xdg-mime.md

 - Display the MIME type of a file
 `xdg-mime query filetype {{path/to/file}}`

-- Display the default application for opening PNG images `xdg-mime query default {{image/png}}`
+- Display the default application for opening PNGs `xdg-mime query default {{image/png}}`

 - Display the default application for opening a specific file